 Narrator: If it works for one day, you should consider it a success!

-With P2G, he can talk in sentences by choosing from thousands of words which are categorized in folders.
+With P2G, children can talk in sentences by choosing from thousands of words which are categorized in folders.
 But you can also customize it to show only six words, so it can really grow with your child.

 Another similar app is called LAMP.
 I know a lot of children who use this program as well.